 - Boost HDL “good” cholesterol

 If you want to do something that you can’t do right now, no problem.
 Set yourself a goal and build up to it.
 As an example, if you want to run, start by walking and then add some jogging into your walks.
-Slowly start running for more extended periods of time.
+Slowly start running for more extended periods.

 And don’t forget to ask your doctor if it’s OK to exercise.
 Furthermore, he will make sure you’re ready for whatever activity and will let you know about any limits on what you can do.